Esukhia/teachingtibetan.com/docs/FAQ.md

 <!-- panels:start -->

-> Q. What is CEFR full form?
+>What is CEFR full form?

 <details>